WSU-kduncan/ceg3120-cicd-whittb/Project4/README-CI.md

 # Project Overview:

 - What is the goal of this project
+    - The goal of this project is to automatically build and push a Docker container image of an Angular application to DockerHub whenever changes are pushed to the repository.
+This automated process ensures that the latest version of the application is always available as a Docker image for testing and deployment.
 - What tools are used in this project and what are their roles
+    - GitHub: Serves as the source code repository.
+All code changes (commits/pushes) are stored and versioned here.
+    - GitHub Actions: Manages the continuous integration (CI) workflow.
+On every push to the main branch, a workflow is triggered that checks out the repository, builds a Docker image using the Dockerfile, and pushes the image to DockerHub.
+    - Docker: Provides the platform to containerize the Angular application.
+The Dockerfile defines all steps to build the image (installing dependencies, setting the working directory, and running the application).
+    - DockerHub: Acts as the container registry.
+The built Docker image is pushed here and becomes available for deployment or further use.
 - Diagram of project

 ## Part 1: